 Jeffrey Nealon and Brian McHale note a current shift in literature that turns on ‘an intensification and mutation of features already present’ within well-established literary genres and narrative modes and point to new directions that are ‘…mutated, passed beyond a certain tipping point to become something recognizably different in its contours and workings’ (Nealon, 2015: 177).
 Supplementing this observation, Mary K. Holland comments on a literary strategy that ‘not only returns us to presence and the real, after decades of literature's obsession with the void, but also to remind us of the powerful ways in which acts of reading and writing impact the real world’ (Holland, 2013: 7).
 Literary criticism should therefore acknowledge a growing need for new approaches in theory and analysis.
 And so, we are interested both in literature that documents lives of movement and dislocation and in literature as a form of representation that operates past paradigms in exciting and often unpredictable ways towards the global, or the ‘worldly.’
 We focus both on recent writing in English that originates in the world (for instance, in texts that describe lives of migration, dislocation, and cross-cultural experience) and on texts that reach their global audience through spheres of circulation, translation, and influence that exceed their original sites of composition.
 This forum explores literary and critical re-orientations related to this and addresses questions concerning the current status of Anglophone world literatures and the direction(s) they seem to be taking in the twenty-first century.

 Martyn Bone is associate professor of American literature at the University of Copenhagen.
-He is the author of Where the New World Is: Literature about the U.S. South at Global Scales (University of Georgia Press, 2018) and The Postsouthern Sense of Place in Contemporary Fiction (Louisiana State University Press, 2005).
+He is the author of Where the New World Is: Literature about the U.S. South at Global Scales (University of Georgia Press, 2018, runner-up for the C. Hugh Holman Award from the Society for Southern Literature) and The Postsouthern Sense of Place in Contemporary Fiction (Louisiana State University Press, 2005).
 He is also the editor of Perspectives on Barry Hannah (University Press of Mississippi, 2006) and the coeditor of the University Press of Florida mini-series Creating Citizenship in the Nineteenth-Century South (2013); The American South in the Atlantic World (2013), and Creating and Consuming the American South (2015).
-His articles have appeared or are forthcoming in American Literature, Journal of American Studies, CR: New Centennial Review, African American Review, and other journals.
+He is a contributor to The Cambridge History of the Literature of the U.S. South (2021), The Oxford Handbook of the Literature of the U.S. South (2016), and the New Cambridge Companion to William Faulkner (2015).
+His articles have appeared in American Literature, Journal of American Studies, CR: New Centennial Review, African American Review, and other journals.